BC Sales Tax Calculator 2026 – GST & PST (12%)

-Calculate your total sales tax in British Columbia instantly.
-Our 2026 calculator automatically combines the 5% federal GST and the 7% provincial PST for a standard rate of 12%.
-Enter an amount below, or use the reverse calculator to find the original price from a tax-included receipt.
+Calculate BC sales tax instantly with our 2026 GST PST calculator.
+British Columbia applies 5% federal GST + 7% provincial PST for a combined rate of 12%.
+Enter any amount to add taxes, or use the reverse tax calculator to find the original price from a tax-included receipt.

 Amount